Time management…it seems like it should be simple, but for so many it is one of the greatest challenges.

 Instead, divide your period of unemployment or underemployment into days, weeks, and months and set different goals for each of them.
 Daily goals should remain small and always possible, such as sending out a certain number of queries or finding at least five new contacts to network with.
 Weekly goals become a little bigger, like securing a number of interviews or responses.

-Finally, monthly goals are where you track big successes like initial offers, confirmations, and snagging your dream job.
+Finally, long-term, monthly goals are where you track big successes like initial offers, confirmations, and snagging your dream job.
 This keeps you from feeling worn down after just a few days of intensive searching that yielded little or nothing.

 Here’s a question you may want to ask yourself regularly: